oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-tenancy.md

 ## Task 3: Create an IAM policy for the user group

 Create an IAM policy that grants you the necessary permissions for the workshop.
+If you are a tenancy administrator, then you can skip this task; otherwise, enlist the help of one to complete this task.

 1. From the navigation menu, select **Identity & Security**, and then **Policies**.